|

 the village, and __ at once started in to make an ideal ___ farm.

-Here he has Mr. Mitchell ___, and has charge of the farm , and is
+Here he has Mr. Mitchell ___, and has charge of the farm ,

 making good, substantial improvements.
 Mr. Porter has a fine